DrEmpiricism/Optimize-Offline/PreviousLog.md

 # Previous Version Log #

+## Build 3.1.2.5 (10-31-2018) ##

+- COM component objects that are created in a process are now released from memory when the process completes.
+- Updated a few registry optimization values applied with the -Registry "Default" parameter.
+- Removed redundant and unnecessary code within the process that applies Microsoft DaRT 10.

 ## Build 3.1.2.4 (10-30-2018) ##

 - The -Build parameter has been removed.
 This was originally added to verify an image being optimized was supported; however, it is no longer required since the script automatically queries the build number from the image itself.